andydlindsay/oct14-w10d2/README.md

   - Dumping out a lot of HTML for debugging
 - More brittle applications are more likely to cause testing problems
 - Harder to write specific test cases
-- Harder to "hide" business-logic layout on page

 ## Code coverage